cfe-lab/Kive/cluster-setup/README.md

 # CfE Cluster Setup

-This directory contains code and instructions for setting up a multi-host compute cluster.
+This directory contains code and instructions for setting up a production multi-host compute cluster for Kive.

+> For **local development**, see [dev-env/README.md](../dev-env/README.md)
+> instead.
+The local tooling is Incus-based and fully automated.
+This guide is
+> for production deployments.

+---

 ## Deployment to Octomore